 Another new feature is the GraphQL data source, which will be covered in detail in a separate article at the beginning of December.

 Together with the first article Features and Improvements Part 1, we now have informed you about the most important innovations.
-Of course, there are some more things to discover in Report Server 25!

 For over 20 years Alexander Horak is engaged in software development and has already worked at combit during his computer science studies.
 Nowadays, he is Head of Development of the combit Report Server, an ASP.NET MVC based Enterprise Reporting solution.
 In his spare time he loves soccer and is an active supporter of FC Bayern Munich.